-Lurking and working in Upstate, NY we moved to Western Pennsylvania in 2014.
+After lurking and working in Upstate, NY for 32 years we moved to Western Pennsylvania in 2014.
 I started collecting vintage fountain pens in 1988.
-But after spending $120 in a big city to have a $20-value Parker Parkette repaired, I decided that if I wanted to collect, I would have to learn to repair, and so plunged into the world of vintage pen restoration.
+But after spending $120 in a big city to have a $40-value Parker Parkette repaired, I decided that if I wanted to collect, I would have to learn to repair, and so plunged into the world of vintage pen restoration.

 Having restored pens now since 1990, learning to make my own tools, and creating repair techniques, I have developed a deep and abiding respect for this hobby and for the people within it.

-At the suggestion of a fellow pen collector and good friend, the “Vac Quack,” Main Street pens went “public” and began to do on-site complete pen restorations at vintage pen shows across the Northeast.
+At the suggestion of a fellow pen collector and good friend, the “Vac Quack,” Main Street pens went “public” and began to do on-site complete pen restorations at vintage pen shows across the Northeast in 2003.
 It has been a pleasure to meet so many of you, known before through the mail or internet, alone.

 Cosmetic restoration such as external polishing of course is part of the restoration process.
 Your pen should write nicely, so we provide nib-smoothening and ink-flow adjustment services.